 How Does Credit Card Piggybacking Work?

-Before we get into how piggybacking works, it’s worth considering why your credit score is important.
-Your credit score is a three-digit number that provides a visual indicator of your creditworthiness.
+Before explaining how piggybacking works, it’s worth considering why your credit score is important.
+Your credit score is a three-digit number, typically between 300 and 850, that provides an indicator of your creditworthiness.
 Credit card companies, banks, and other lenders will look at your score to determine how risky it is to extend credit to you.

 Individuals with lower scores are seen as presenting higher potential risk.
 Their low scores indicate that they’ve likely had trouble paying their bills on time in the past.
-As a result, lenders may be less willing to extend credit, and if they do, it may come with higher interest rates to compensate the lender for the increased risk they’re taking on.
+As a result, lenders may be less willing to extend credit.
+If they do, it may come with higher interest rates to compensate the lender for the increased risk they’re taking on.

-If you don’t have a credit history or are looking to give yours a boost, credit card piggybacking can help.
+If you don’t have a credit history or are looking to build yours, credit card piggybacking can help.
 That’s because when you become an authorized user on someone else’s card, their credit history for that account has an impact on yours.

 When you become an authorized user, that account pops up in your credit report.
-If the primary account holder has a long history of paying their bills on time, or they keep their balance low, this might have a positive effect on your credit.
+If the primary account holder has a long history of paying their bills on time or they keep their balance low, this might have a positive effect on your credit.
 If the account has been open for a long time, say 15 years, it will read on your credit report as a 15-year account.
-As length of credit history has an effect on your credit score, this can prove helpful in boosting your score.
+Since length of credit history has an effect on your credit score, this can prove helpful in building your score.

 Beware, however, that the impact on your credit score doesn’t always move in the positive direction.
 If the primary account holder misses payments, for example, the account could have a negative effect on your credit.